LIFEHUBBER

 What appears notable

-Based on the project materials, the notable angle is breadth: Onyx combines chat, retrieval, connectors, deep research-style workflows, and model flexibility into one self-hostable system.
+Based on the project materials, readers may notice breadth: Onyx combines chat, retrieval, connectors, deep research-style workflows, and model flexibility into one self-hostable system.

 Before using